bonitasoft/bonita-doc/md/multi-tenancy-and-tenant-configuration.md

 ### Java PlatformAPI

-The Java PlatformAPI creates the tenant by updating the database and creating the `bonita/server/tenants/*` files.
+The Java PlatformAPI creates the tenant by updating the database and creating configuration based on the tenant template files (in database too).
 The following example code uses the Engine Java APIs to create a tenant called "myNewTenantName":
 ```groovy
 // Get platform login API using the PlatformAPIAccessor